magento/merchdocs/src/sales-channels/asc/about-amazon-sales-channel.md

 - Synchronize Amazon listing pricing to Magento catalog price (or alternate price attribute)

-- Enable MSRP strike-through pricing to increase customer value proposition
+- Enable MSRP strike-through pricing in your Amazon listings to increase customer value proposition

-- Enable and manage Minimum Advertised Price (MAP)
+- Enable and manage Minimum Advertised Price (MAP) in your Amazon listings

-- Apply additional VAT tax
+- Apply additional VAT tax in your Amazon pricing

-- Set a custom value for "available quantity" to display with listings to increase buyer urgency
+- Set a custom value for "available quantity" to display with your Amazon listings to increase buyer urgency

 ## Pricing Rules